dungxibo123/learn-machine-learning-algorithm/README.md

 | **[Deep Learning cơ bản][dl-basic]** | (VIE) Basic in Deep Learning, Image Regconition, Image Segmentation, Generative Adversarial Networks (GAN), and so on,... |
 | `Updating...` | `...` |

-> `Above is our link to specific content, we have not used them so much until now, so my briefly word cannot describe exactly what those site bring to you.`
+> `Above is our link to specific content, we have not used them so much until now, so my briefly word cannot describe exactly what those sites bring to you.`

 > `Maybe we dont have to much materials, feel free to contribute to this file by making new PR, please`